-Many solar developers are investing significant time and resources in projects based on FEMA’s online public flood data.
-Despite being a go-to resource, this data might be putting your projects in jeopardy due to climate change or FEMA’s lack of online data.
+Many renewable energy developers are investing significant time and resources in projects based on FEMA’s online public flood data.
+Despite being a go-to resource, this data might be putting your projects in jeopardy due to significant issues with FEMA’s flood modeling that do not account for climate change or FEMA’s lack of online data.
 In the rapidly evolving world of solar energy development, accurate and comprehensive data is the cornerstone of risk management and strategic planning.

-However, an alarming reality looms over solar developers: the public flood data they often rely on, especially from FEMA, is fraught with critical shortcomings.
+However, an alarming reality looms over solar developers: the public flood data they often rely on, especially from FEMA, is fraught with critical shortcomings and significantly underestimates flood risk.
+This leaves developers, owners/operators, and lenders over-exposed to risk, including direct damage/losses during severe events, financial uncertainty with future premiums, and devalued assets as insurers and lenders adjust for the new normal.

 In this blog post, we delve into the implications of these startling statistics and explore how solar developers can safeguard their projects with more reliable and accurate flood data solutions from day one than those publicly available.